Bryan De La Cruz Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have a 4.16 team ERA that ranks 16th across all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.